-In addition to the standards in USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
+In addition to the standards in USP Chapter 800, the following requirements apply to a facility where compounding of HDs is performed.
 Hazardous Drugs-Handling in Healthcare Setting shall meet the following requirements of this article.

-The SOPs of a premises where HDs are handled shall address environmental wipe sampling for HD surface residue, its frequency, areas of testing, levels of measurable contamination, and actions when those levels are exceeded.
+The SOPs of a premises where HDs are handled shall address environmental wipe sampling for HD surface residue, its frequency, and areas of testing, levels of measurable contamination, and actions when those levels are exceeded.